Comedy show honoring women taking over Grand Rapids

-GRAND RAPIDS, Mich. — If you are looking for something fun to do this weekend, there is a three day comedy festival honoring women in comedy.
+GRAND RAPIDS, Mich. -- If you are looking for something fun to do this weekend, there is a two-day comedy festival honoring women in comedy.

 The Lass Laugh Comedy festival kicks off Friday in Grand Rapids.